introgreek/introgreek.github.io/docs/textbook/07-syntax-2/dep-opt.md

 * fear clauses
 * indirect statements with ὅτι / ὡς

 Of these, the first two expect a subjunctive verb in the dependent clause, while the third expects an indicative verb.
-In all three cases, however, if the main verb is in a past tense, then the verb within the dependent clause can an **optative of the same tense and voice as the original verb**.
+In all three cases, however, if the main verb is in a past tense, then the verb within the dependent clause can be an **optative of the same tense and voice as the original verb**.

 For example: